promanenko/gigaspaces-sbp-jekyll/lowering-the-space-object-footprint.markdown

 6. `getnulls` method - Handles null data for non indexed fields.

 # BinaryOutputStream and BinaryInputStream
-The `BinaryOutputStream` contains various method to serialize all java's primitive type, their Object wrappers and arrays forms in a compacted mode. `BinaryInputStream` is its counterpart for deserialization.
+The `BinaryOutputStream` contains various method to serialize all java's primitive type, their Object wrappers and arrays forms in a compacted mode. `BinaryInputStream` is its counterpart for de serialization.
 Your `pack` and `unpack` methods will be using an instance of those classes.

 # Example
 With the [attached example](/attachment_files/sbp/BinaryCompaction.zip) we have a space class with 37 fields.